txstate-etc/ldap-async/README.md

   bindCredentials: 'secret',

   // optional: preserve attribute case in .toJSON() (default is false, which forces lower-casing)
+  // we lower-case all attributes in JSON objects because LDAP attribute names are case-insensitive,
+  // and this makes it easier to work with them without worrying about case - just always use lower-case
   preserveAttributeCase: true,

   // optional: mutate incoming entries as desired; this is synchronous, if you need async work you'll